Azure/azure-functions-templates/Documentation/httpTrigger.md

 Properties for the HTTP request:

-- `name` : Variable name used in function code for the request object (or the request body in the case of Node.js functions).
+- `name` : Variable name used in function code for the request object (or the request body in the case of JavaScript functions).
 - `type` : Must be set to *httpTrigger*.
 - `direction` : Must be set to *in*.
 - `webHookType` : For WebHook triggers, valid values are *github*, *slack*, and *genericJson*.